hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 [...]
 ```

-13. We run the application again in Debugging-mode by pressing "F11".
+13. We run the application again in "Debug"-mode by pressing "F11".
 We see the ball moving from the top left corner, to the right and leaving the window.
 To bounce the ball from the right side, we adjust the "stepTheBall"-method:
 ```java
 public void stepTheBall() {
   ball.move();